Beenzino

-Lim Sung-bin (Korean: 임성빈; born September 12, 1987), better known by the stage name Beenzino (Hangul: 빈지노), is a South Korean rapper.
-His stage name is a play on that of Boston rapper Benzino, combined with "빈" (pronounced "been") from his birth name.
-Beenzino made his first official public appearance at Dok2's Hustle Real Hard Concert on June 5, 2011, and has since released three solo albums, as well as other works in collaboration with hip hop producers Primary and Shimmy Twice, and as the duo Hot Clip with South Korean rapper Beatbox DG.
+Lim Sung-bin (Korean: 임성빈; born September 12, 1987), better known by the stage name Beenzino (빈지노), is a South Korean rapper.
+Beenzino first gained popularity through the duo Jazzyfact, which he formed with Shimmy Twice in 2008.
+And he made his first official public appearance at Dok2's Hustle Real Hard Concert on June 5, 2011, and has since released three solo albums, as well as other works in collaboration with hip hop producers Primary and Shimmy Twice, and as the duo Hot Clip with South Korean rapper Beatbox DG.
 He is noted for his melodic style of rapping.

 After establishing his reputation within the Korean rap scene, he became well known through singles such as "Dali, Van, Picasso", which was a mainstream hit.
 Beenzino toured as a solo artist in the U.S. in 2015.

 History

 Early life and career beginnings

-Beenzino spent most of his childhood in Christchurch, New Zealand and moved to Korea before middle school, which he attended in Yangpyeong, Gyeonggi province.
+For a few years as a young child, Beenzino lived in Christchurch, New Zealand, eventually moving back to Korea before middle school, which he attended in Yangpyeong, Gyeonggi province.
 He enrolled at Seoul National University to study sculpture, and graduated in 2014.

+His stage name is a play on that of Boston rapper Benzino, combined with "빈" (pronounced "been") from his birth name.
 He first gained recognition by posting recordings to the DC Tribe website, through which he was first recruited by established rapper Simon Dominic.
 He went on to feature on albums by well-known artists including Dok2, Epik High, Supreme Team, and Verbal Jint, and released albums as part of the rap duos Jazzyfact (with producer Shimmy Twice) and Hotclip (with Beatbox DG).